nyxnor/onioncomms/tor/README.md

 ```sh
 ./autogen.sh
 ```
-Note: if the script is not finding the libraries, set libvent directory:
+Note: if the script is not finding the libraries, set libevent directory:
 ```sh
 ./configure --with-libevent-dir=/usr/local
 ```